AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 True Range ([*TR*])

-The Directional Movement Index is a precursor to the Average Directional Movement Index.
-The DMI shows the percentual strengths of the trend-favoring price movements.
-The standard application is the smoothed ADX.
+The Directional Movement Index comes before the Average Directional Movement Index.
+The DMI shows the strengths of the trend-favoring price movements in percentages.
+Its standard application is the smoothed ADX.

 ### Interpretation
 The DMI shows the strength of the trend, but not the trend direction.
 This means that it is particularly suited as a filter for trading systems employing the Parabolic SAR, for example, in order to filter out sideways phases.
 When the DMI rises (especially above 25), a trend is displayed; anything below that is recognized as a sideways phase.
 The +DI and the –DI point towards a trend.
 An uptrend is classified when the +DI is above the –DI.
 The further apart they drift, the stronger the trend.